List of Digimon Adventure characters: Myotismon's Army

-A woolly mammoth Digimon that served as the first opponent from Myotismon's army the Digidestined faced in the Real World.
+A woolly mammoth-themed Digimon that served as the first opponent from Myotismon's army the Digidestined faced in the Real World.
 It puts up a great battle against Biyomon, and it was destroyed by Garudamon.
 In 02, an army of Mammothmon was created by Arukenimon from 200 Control Spires to put BlackWarGreymon's strength to the test, and were easily destroyed by BlackWarGreymon.
-In the 2020 Adventure series, a miasma infected Mammon attacked Joe, Sora, and Matt, and their Digimon partners.
+In the 2020 Adventure series, a miasma-infected Mammon attacked Joe, Sora, and Matt, and their Digimon partners.
 It was destroyed by Zudomon.